+Shear-sensitive fluids

-Debris, pipe corrosion and even modest changes in valve operation or pressure can greatly affect the efficiency of a centrifugal pump, whereas positive displacement pumps are able to maintain their flow rate.
-Shear-sensitive fluids: As pump speed increases, so does the tendency to shear liquids.
-Therefore, high-speed centrifugal pumps are typically not the ideal option for shear-sensitive liquids, and positive displacement pumps offer a better solution.
-Operating away from the middle of the curve: Centrifugal pumps have a specific range on the pump curve at which they operate with maximum efficiency - the greater the deviation from this range, the greater the risk of cavitation, deflection and pump failure.
+As pump speed increases, so does their tendency to shear liquids.
+Therefore, high-speed centrifugal pumps are typically not the ideal option for shear-sensitive liquids and positive displacement pumps offer a better solution.

+Operating away from the middle of the curve

+Centrifugal pumps have a specific range on the pump curve at which they operate with maximum efficiency - the greater the deviation from this range, the greater the risk of cavitation, deflection, and pump failure.
 Positive displacement pumps, however, are able to more efficiently accommodate operating conditions at any point on the curve.